TingchenFu/PersonaKGC/README.md

 ### Prepare for the dataset

-Please contact the author by lucas.futingchen@gmail.com to obtain a copy of our dataset
+Due to some issues, please directly contact the author if you want a copy of our dataset.

 Some statistics for the dataset: